bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 A full list of all Ansible modules can be found on the `Ansible documentation <https://docs.ansible.com/ansible/latest/modules/list_of_all_modules.html>`_ .

-However, lets review few other often used modules:
+However, lets review the most commonly used modules:

 Package
 """""""